chainstack/docs/docs/platform/invite-a-member-to-the-organization.md

-# Invite a member to the organization
+# Invite a user to the organization

-You can invite a member to your organization who will:
+You can invite a user to your organization who will:

 * Create both public and consortium projects.
 * Deploy nodes and networks.
 * Access all existing projects, networks, nodes and their access and credentials.

-The invited member will not be able to invite new users, change the organization name, or the billing settings.
+The invited user will not be able to invite new users, change the organization name, or the billing settings.

-To invite a member to your organization:
+To invite a user to your organization:

 1. Click **Settings** > **Organization**.
 1. Click **Invite user**.